| | |

 14. Go wine tasting!

-The Slovakian National Collection of Wines is unique in Europe and is where you will find the top 100 Slovak wines!
+The Slovakian National Collection of Wines is where you will find the top 100 Slovak wines, and you should definitely indulge in a spot of wine tasting here.

 You can choose a tasting of 3, 5, or even 72 Slovakian wines in 100 minutes (I’d definitely attempt that one!).